 This example shows you how to use Embedded Coder® Support Package for BeagleBone Black™ Hardware for code verification and validation using PIL and External Mode features.

-In this example, you configure a Simulink model to run processor-in-the-loop (PIL) and external mode simulations.
-In this PIL simulation example, the generated code runs on a TI RM57L843 Microcontroller, which has an ARM® Cortex-R5F based CPU.
+In this example you will learn how to configure a Simulink model to run Processor-In-the-Loop (PIL) and External Mode simulations.
+In a PIL simulation, the generated code runs on target hardware.
 The results of the PIL simulation are transferred to Simulink to verify the numerical equivalence of the simulation and the code generation results.
 The PIL verification process is a crucial part of the design cycle to ensure that the behavior of the deployment code matches the design.

-You can use the Simulink external mode feature to accelerate calibration by changing certain parameter values while the model is still running on the hardware board.
-When you change parameter values from within Simulink, the modified parameter values are communicated to the target hardware immediately.
-To monitor the parameter tuning effects, you can view the algorithm signals on scopes or displays in Simulink, or using the Simulation Data Inspector.
+Simulink's External mode feature enables you to accelerate the process of parameter tuning by letting you change certain parameter values while the model is running on target hardware, without stopping the model.
+When you change parameter values from within Simulink, the modified parameter values are communicated to the target hardware.
+The effects of the parameter tuning activity may be monitored by viewing algorithm signals on scopes or displays in Simulink.

 This example introduces the Simulink code generation and verification workflow by showing you how to: